Submission of environmental sequences

 Here shows procedures for sequence data obtained from studies that do not specify individuals or species.

-These kinds of data contain sequences and other information on environmental samples.
+These kinds of data contain sequences and other information on

 Though frequently confused, the term, ‘environmental samples’, does NOT mean “wild type”.